racetimeGG/racetime-app/README.md

 this is not compatible with the Twitch API.
 Always use [http://localhost:8000](http://localhost:8000) to access the server instead of `http://127.0.0.1:8000`.

+#### Windows

+If you're developing on Windows, make sure to check out this repository with Linux-style line endings (LF not CRLF), in particular you need to make sure the Bash scripts in the `.docker` directory have the correct line endings or they will fail to execute.

 ## Further information